 The Paid Family Leave wage replacement benefit also increases in 2020—employees taking paid time off will now receive 60% of their average weekly wage, up to a cap of 60% of the current Statewide Average Weekly Wage of $1,401.17.
 The maximum weekly benefit for 2020 is $840.70.

 The Paid Family Leave may be funded through payroll reductions of employees.
 The contribution for 2020 is .270% of an employee’s gross wages per pay period, with a maximum annual contribution of $196.72.

 In 2021, the amount of time eligible employees can take will rise to 12 weeks.

-Beginning July 1, 2020, California’s current state policy of a required six weeks of paid family leave will be increased to eight weeks of benefits.
+As of July 1, 2020, California’s state paid leave policy was increased from six weeks to eight weeks of benefits.

 The paid time off can be used to care for a seriously ill family member or to bond with a child within one year of the birth, adoption, or foster care placement of the child.
 The law provides about 60-70% of wages earned 5 to 18 months before your claim start date, according to CA.gov.

-Washington employees will have access to paid family leave for the first time in 2020.
+Washington employees have access to paid family leave for the first time this year.
 The state’s Paid Family and Medical Leave law stipulates that as of January 1, employees can apply to up to 12 to 18 weeks of paid leave if they have worked a minimum of 820 hours in a year.